development6601/test-react-todo/README.md

 ## 📖 Description

-The directory `.` is a temporary repository for project files.
+This directory, `.`, serves as a temporary storage location for a repository's files during a specific operation.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.